-The firm of Henry Willis and Sons built the organ for the newly built church of All Saints.
+The firm of Henry Willis and Sons built the organ for the newly erected church of All Saints.

 Born in 1821, Henry Willis was in business on his own account by 1845, securing contracts in Gloucester Cathedral (1847) and Tewkesbury Abbey (1848).
 From this basis Willis grew his business rapidly and provided instruments for many churches, cathedrals and town halls.
 He was an ingenious inventor and his instruments marked a new departure in terms of scale, mechanical complexity and tonal ambition.

 The All Saints' organ was completed in 1899 and cost the grand sum of £1240, including carriage.
 Willis died in 1901, making All Saints one of the last instruments he built.
 The casework was installed, along with a new pedal stop, in 1913.
 The organ was hand-blown until 1923 when an electric blower was installed.

 The 1913 CaseThe case was designed by Paley and Austin, the original architects.
 A report of the Dedication originally published in the Hertford Mercury on 4th April 1914 gives some details of what was done.

 "The organ pipes have been partly remodelled to suit the new oak case.
 The console is retained in its present position, but has a new platform and balustrade, and steps of oak to match the case.
 The fronts facing the chancel and the aisles have projecting bays in each centre, supported by brackets.
 All the pipe shades are richly carved with tracery and carved patterns, and the crestings have inscriptions including 'Laudate Dominum'."

 In 1971 the firm of Arnold, Williamson & Hyatt of Thaxted, overhauled the organ.
 A total of sixteen new stops were added, mostly in line with proposals Willis made, completing the choruses of Great and Swell, adding mutations to the Choir and enhancing the Pedal.